abdebek/MCPify/Sample/README.md

 This sample demonstrates how to use **MCPify** to expose ASP.NET Core endpoints and OpenAPI (Swagger) specifications as tools for the **Model Context Protocol (MCP)**.

+What this sample includes:
+- Minimal API endpoints exposed as MCP tools.
+- A tiny in-app OAuth/OIDC provider (authorize/token/device code) for demonstrating auth flows end to end.
+- A generated `mock-api.json` OpenAPI document to showcase external API bridging (written on startup; ignored by git).

 It supports two modes of operation:
 1. **Stdio:** For local integration with clients like **Claude Desktop**.
 2. **HTTP (SSE):** For remote access or multi-client scenarios.